torresdigital/a-la-popa/README.md

  which can be configured in the menu of your SOPA SPADES client, in the ADVANCED tab.
 You can use you Catchphrase using the P key and or  the 4 & 5 Mouse Gamer Button Keys.

-To see you CatchPhrases and use on the game, just press T and type `/_sup` on the game chat and choose you CatchPhrases.
+To see you CatchPhrases and use on the game, just press " T " key and type `/_sup` on the game chat and choose you CatchPhrases.